avvo/influxdb_setup/README.md

 git commits and tags, and push the `.gem` file to [rubygems.org](https://rubygems.org).

+To cut a gem:

+1. Bump the version in `lib/influxdb_setup/version.rb`
+2. Build the gem `gem_push=no rake release`
+3. Push to geminabox `gem inabox pkg/influxdb_setup-0.1.0.gem` (or whatever version you just cut.)

 ## Contributing

 Bug reports and pull requests are welcome on GitLab at